vbilopav/VerySimpleRestClient/README.md

 ## Quickstart

-... is the only start.
+... is only way to start.

 Just install `VBSoftware.VerySimpleRestClient` NuGet package and add using directive `using VerySimpleRestClient;` or reference static classes directly.
 There are only two of them: